hansadmin/Parse-UntisGpnFile/README.md

 ## Pester on Windows 10
 On Windows 10, Pester 3.4.0 is installed by default.
-This script require Pester >4.0.
+This script requires Pester >4.0.

 You can install it only for the current user (side-by-side), just to be safe: